hygraph/hygraph-examples/README.md

 <details>
   <summary>Create this schema with migrations (EXPERIMENTAL)

-You'll need to create a Permanent Auth Token with Management API permissions enabled.
+You'll need to create a Permanent Auth Token with **ALL** Management API and Content API permissions enabled.

 Inside of the root of this monorepo, add `.env` (template above), and run `npx graphcms-migrate`.